 - He also mentioned discussing Geoffrey West's work on scaling laws and company mortality during a recent long-term planning meeting with Jeff Bezos and the Amazon.com leadership.
 (Miller is one of Amazon’s early investors.)

 - Finally, Miller credits a 2015 SFI symposium on money and currency, which he co-organized with SFI President David Krakauer, for prompting him to buy Bitcoin when it was trading for $200.
-By December of 2018, it had hit a high of $20,000.
-Its value currently hovers between $7,000 and $8,000.
+As of November 8, 2021, its value has hit a high of more than $67,000.

 The example of Bitcoin was especially timely, because in 2018 Miller donated $5 million from this SFI-inspired investment to fund the Institute's expansion to the Miller Campus.
 The estate itself had been donated in 2012 by Eugene and Claire Thaw, but needed repairs and renovation before it could become a workspace.
 Jokingly, Miller refers to it as “the campus Bitcoin built.”